ricardoboss/LEAP/StepLang.Leap.Client/README.md

-# Leap.Common
+# StepLang.Leap.Client

-A library of common components for interacting with LEAP APIs.
+The official client library to interact with LEAP APIs.

 > LEAP stands for _Library ExchAnge Platform_ and is a package repository for
 > STEP libraries.